Two men replacing a windshield on a car.

 Rocks and gravel, damage from weather and even temperature changes are all common causes of a cracked, broken or chipped windshield.
 It might surprise you that repairing a cracked windshield is actually a pretty simple fix — as long as you take care of it right away.
 Because what may seem like a small, insignificant crack at first could turn into a bigger, more expensive problem if left unrepaired.

 We know the question you want answers to: Will my insurance cover windshield repair and replacement?
-The short answer is yes!
-With some minor stipulations.
-We’ve highlighted some key information about windshield repair and replacement to help you understand how your insurance helps cover you from these small but impactful damages.
+The short answer is (most likely) yes, with some minor stipulations.
+We’ve highlighted some key information about windshield repair and replacement to help you understand how your insurance may help cover these small but impactful damages.

 Did you know that a small chip or crack reduces the strength of a windshield by up to 70%*?
 And eventually those small cracks spread into larger cracks that just might require a full replacement (which means more money out of your pocket).
 Getting your chip or crack repaired right away helps preserve the structural integrity of the windshield, which is a critical safety feature of your vehicle, and almost always prevents damage from spreading into a more costly replacement.